 I genuinely think that if you install Ubuntu, like what you find, and you want to get the best from it, you should add this website to your bookmarks.

 Whether you’re after handy how-tos, want to keep track of development updates, or like hearing about new Linux apps, new themes, and new news, you can: follow us on Twitter or Facebook, and subscribe to our RSS feed.

 We also have a free Chrome extension that will notify you of new posts (and it’s resource efficient, too).

 Finally don’t forget to subscribe to our YouTube channel.
 Trust me: you’re going to want to ;)

 If you find this list helpful why not share this article with people you know?
-You never know, it could help to love Linux and open source software as much as you do!
+You never know, it could help them to love Linux and open source software as much as you do!